 Imposition for packaging jobs

 In packaging a single artwork or variations on the same artwork are typically repeated multiple times.
 Since boxes usually have an irregular shape, the artwork may need to be interlocked to minimize waste.
 That is called nesting.
+When the nesting is done based on the actual die cutting data, it is called true shape nesting.

 Other sources of information